Nick Clegg: 2012 Police and Crime Commissioner elections

 As part of the Coalition Agreement, directly elected Police and Crime Commissioners were introduced to replace Police Authorities.
 Elections to the new posts took place in November 2012.
 Liberal Democrats contested 24 of the 41 police force areas, and failed to win any of the contests (and in fact never progressed to the second round of the two-stage count in any of the elections they fought).
 Their best performance was in Cumbria, where they polled 22%, while their worst was Surrey where the took just 6% of the vote.

 Despite not winning any contests under their official party label, one Liberal Democrat, Winston Roddick was elected as Police and Crime Commissioner for North Wales having stood as an Independent.
 Roddick claimed that he had never hidden his party membership and that his campaign was "financed by himself with no donations or backing from any political party and he was an independent candidate in every sense of the word".
 His campaign also dismissed as "sour grapes" claims from the Labour Party that "the only way in which the Lib Dems thought they could win the election was by presenting themselves as independent."

 2015 and 2017 general elections

 In the 2015 general election, the Liberal Democrats were reduced from 57 seats to 8.
 Clegg held his Sheffield Hallam seat with a reduced majority.
 After his party's result, he resigned the party leadership the day after the election.

-In the 2017 general election, Clegg lost to Labour candidate Jared O'Mara by a margin of 2,125 votes (4.2%).
+In the 2017 general election, Clegg lost his constituency to Labour candidate Jared O'Mara by a margin of 2,125 votes (4.2%).